richelbilderbeek/bbbq_article/cover_letter/README.md

-Antigen presentation in major histocompatibility complexes (MHC) is essential for the activation of T cells, and much research is aimed at dissecting the underlying cellular mechanisms and predicting immunodominant epitopes, for instance for designing better vaccines [1,2] However, a neglected fact is that most MHC haplotypes in the human population present hydrophobic peptides, which, as we showed previously for MHC class I presentation
+Antigen presentation in major histocompatibility complexes (MHC) is essential for the activation of T cells, and much research is aimed at dissecting the underlying cellular mechanisms and predicting immunodominant MHC epitopes, for instance for designing better vaccines [1,2].
+However, a neglected fact is that most MHC haplotypes in the human population present hydrophobic peptides, which, as we showed previously for MHC class I presentation